 The third source of support for the two bones is the interosseous membrane that runs between the two bones and connects them along their length.

 What’s the Cause Of A High Ankle Sprain?

-High ankle sprains are usually the result of twisting or rotational forces being applied to the foot.
-In most cases, these forces cause external rotation of the foot (i.e. away from the body) with respect to the remainder of the leg.
-This type of force or impact usually happens in contact sports like hockey, for example.
+High ankle sprains are usually the result of twisting, cutting or rotational forces being applied to the foot.
+In most cases, these forces cause inversion or external rotation of the foot (i.e. away from the body) with respect to the remainder of the leg.
+This type of force or impact usually happens while a person is running or jumping in contact sports like hockey, football or basketball.

 The result of this twisting force is to cause damage first to the deltoid ligament on the inside of the ankle.
 However, the forces causing this damage are then transmitted up along the leg and through the syndesmosis ligaments listed above.
 The result of this damage to the syndesmosis ligaments will be pain just above the ankle at the point where the fibula and tibia meet.